 THE BEVERLY HILLBILLIES:

-All of the episodes that constitute the THE BEVERLY HILLBILLIES: ULTIMATE COLLECTION VOLUME 1 feature Dolby Digital monaural soundtracks.
-Most traces of background hiss and audible anomalies have been cleaned up in the mastering process, leaving a generally smooth sonic quality.
-Some mild distortion creeps in, in a couple of places, but the sound quality is pretty solid for a sitcom that debuted in 1962.
-Dialogue is crisp and easy to understand.
-Fidelity has the expected limitations of a sitcom recorded in the early sixties, but the music holds up well enough.
+All of the episodes that comprise THE BEVERLY HILLBILLIES: ULTIMATE COLLECTION VOLUME 2 come with Dolby Digital monaural soundtracks.
+The majority of the background hiss and other audible imperfections have been cleaned up in the mastering process, leaving the soundtracks with a fairly pleasant sonic quality.
+Some mild aberrations crop up here and there, but the sound quality is pretty solid for a sitcom that debuted in 1962.
+Dialogue is clean sounding and easy to understand.
+Fidelity has the expected limitations of a sitcom of this vintage, but the theme song and background music holds up well enough.
 No other language tracks have been included on the DVD, but English subtitles are provided.

-THE BEVERLY HILLBILLIES is one of my favorite sitcoms from my youth and I am glad that the show is being made available in a quality presentation.
-Hopefully MPI will follow up this set with second volume.
-Also, I hope Paramount will follow suit and bring the remaining episodes of THE BEVERLY HILLBILLIES (and PETTICOAT JUNCTION) that they control to DVD with the same consideration that MPI has shown towards this classic sitcom.
-THE BEVERLY HILLBILLIES: ULTIMATE COLLECTION VOLUME 1 is a quality DVD release that is highly recommended.
+THE BEVERLY HILLBILLIES remains a personal favorite amongst vintage sitcoms and I am delighted that MPI has brought this second volume of episodes to DVD.
+Hopefully, Paramount will follow suit and bring the remaining episodes of THE BEVERLY HILLBILLIES to DVD with the same consideration that MPI has shown towards this classic sitcom.
+THE BEVERLY HILLBILLIES: ULTIMATE COLLECTION VOLUME 2 is a delightful DVD release that comes highly recommended.

 or reprinted without the written consent of the publisher.